 Barcelona’s rich and deep history enhances a pedestrian paradise.
 Born from an Iberian settlement, Barcelona has experienced rule under many governments.
 The heart of Barcelona, still present today in the Gothic Quarter, was born in 10 B.C. as Roman Barcino.
 The city gradually expanded around this core, approving Ildefons Cerdá’s plan in 1859 to connect Barcelona’s old city with surrounding towns through a liveable and efficient expansion called the Eixample.
 The Eixample was a grid plan that recognized the need for sunlight, natural lighting, ventilation in homes, greenery in people’s surroundings, effective waste disposal, and ease of movement.

 I am amazed by Barcelona’s walkability.
 Consequently, I was surprised and inspired to learn that the city is not satisfied: Barcelona has a plan to reduce traffic by 21%.
 The city plans to achieve this through the creation of “superblocks”, nine square blocks around which traffic will flow.
 Inside superblocks, only pedestrians, bicyclists, residents parking their cars underground, and shop deliveries will be allowed.

 It is an exciting time to be in Barcelona.
 The citizens are reclaiming the streets and the already vibrant and thriving street culture promises an exciting future.
-Now is the time to study abroad in this Mediterranean paradise.
+Now is the time to join a study abroad program in this Mediterranean paradise called Barcelona.